OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 tested some bugs with code for background image. commmits arent very good sentenced. will work on it in the future About us section, There is no margin to the h2 in about us so the heading dosent show. removed margins to about us in 768 and 992px
+Restyled hero images in 768px and 992px media queries